 That photo shows the structure, which had to be disassembled in order to be wrangled through 24-inch-wide doors and passageways.
 Since this is the Twin XL half of a split king that I bought ages ago, it was too narrow… so I widened the platform with pine slats (the openings are for the vibrator motors, and the lateral gaposis is to accommodate the hinge points as it moves through its range of positions):

-I then built this up with a GhostBed (jury’s still out), memory foam topper (necessary for my back), and heated pad (wonderful)… thus guaranteeing that normal fitted sheets won’t fit.
+I then built this up with a GhostBed that I later replaced with a computerized one from Eight Sleep), memory foam topper (necessary for my back), and heated pad (wonderful)… thus guaranteeing that normal fitted sheets won’t fit.
 I have some fabrics work to do to perfect this, but it’s working well; the adjustability, vibration, and heat are absolute lifesavers for me, though it is way too short.

 As to the geeky bits, well… there are quite a lot of electronic devices in this region.
 Since I finally have a decent net connection, I decided it was time to install a boat theatre, sized to fit the remains of that wall I modified to make room for the new bed.
 Having this next to the Amazon Echo is just fine except for one minor detail.
 I changed the wake word from Alexa to Computer, and it is a pain when watching reruns of Star Trek.

 “Computer, initiate self destruct sequence!”

 “Command code not recognized.
 Self destruct sequence not initiated.”